Go equipment: Stones

 The material varies.
 Some stones are made out of plastic, glass, porcelain or marble, but the traditional Japanese and Korean stones are made out of slate for black and clamshell for white.
-Chinese style stones can be made of glass, but to be considered true yunzi they must be sintered.
-The exact method of creation is a well-kept secret and was in fact lost for a time in the early 20th century due to instability within the country.
+Chinese style stones can be made of glass or yunzi.

 Stone dimensions

 Stone thickness can also vary, from as low as 4 millimeters or as high as 12.8 millimeters, with most between 7.0 mm and 10.1 mm for biconvex and 5–7 mm for single convex.
 Thick slate and shell stones can last for generations, slowly becoming thinner from handling, and gradually acquiring an ivory-like patina.
 The diameter of the stones is standardized to around 22 mm ±1 mm, which can fit almost all Go boards.
 Black stones are slightly larger in diameter to compensate for optical illusion of the white stones appearing larger when placed with black stones of the same diameter.
 This mostly applies to Korean and Japanese stones – Chinese stones tend to be sometimes larger in diameter, but they do come in different standard sizes.
 A Chinese "large" size is about 23 mm in diameter while "medium" is about 22 mm.
 Chinese board dimensions are also accordingly larger to accommodate them.
 See also some comparative measurements of various go stone sets.

 For the most expensive clamshell and slate Go stones, stone thickness is carefully controlled and ranked according to size.
 Typical stone sizes are size 25 (7.0 mm thick) to size 37 (10.4 mm), and even thicker stones are available for a correspondingly much higher price.
 Commonly used shell and slate Go stone thicknesses are size 32 (8.8 mm) and size 33 (9.2 mm) for most individuals and size 36 (10.1 mm) for professionals.
 Stones thicker than 10.1 mm are difficult to place on the board, while many Go players prefer stones that are 8.8 and 9.2 mm thick, considering these the optimum thickness for aesthetic and practical reasons.